Refractive Lens Exchange

-Since refractive lens exchange requires surgery inside the eye and not just on the cornea, it can be associated with some potentially severe complications rarely if ever seen following any of the corneal procedures (e.g. LASIK, ALK, RK, PRK).
-These include, but are not limited to:
+Since refractive lens replacement requires surgery inside the eye and not just on the cornea, it can be associated with some potentially severe complications which are rarely if ever seen following any of the procedures that only involve the cornea (e.g., LASIK or PRK).

 1. Infection inside the eye (endophthalmitis).
 We estimate the probability of this to be less than 1 in 3,000, but if it occurs it is very serious and can cause loss of vision or blindness if unsuccessfully treated.